Installation and Upgrade Reset Windows 11 PC

 The Delete files from all drives setting will only be available if you have more than one drive (partition) on the Windows 11 disk.

-Yes, all drives (on) will erase all partitions/volumes on the Windows system disk.
+Yes, all drives (on) will erase all partitions/volumes on the disk Windows is installed on.

 No, only, Windows drive (off) will only erase the partition/volume Windows is installed on.